7.1 General context

 Children and young people in the COVID-19 pandemic

-Apart from the health risks associated with COVID-19, young people are also affected on multiple levels by the political measures and consequences of the pandemic both socially and individually.
-Contact restrictions have not only impacted their social life experiences, the pandemic has also had psychological and physical consequences.
-Studies show that disadvantaged children are especially hard hit by the burdens of the pandemic.
+Apart from the health risks associated with COVID-19, young people were also affected on multiple levels by the political measures and consequences of the pandemic both socially and individually.
+Contact restrictions had not only impacted their social life experiences, the pandemic has also had psychological and physical consequences.
+Studies show that disadvantaged children were especially hard hit by the burdens of the pandemic.

 Physical exercise and diet